The Digital You is Braver Than the Real One

 What you are afraid to do is a clear indication of the next thing you need to do. — Ralph Waldo Emerson

-in work meetings where you downplay your expertise
+Work meetings where you downplay your expertise.

 If you shared a vulnerable post online...